In the fall, we’ll offer five excellent courses:

 - (in spring, CWRT 305: Literary Magazine Publishing will be offered as a directed study option for majors and minors.)

 For Junior majors and minors: we offer CWRT 390: Great Author Immersion, in which students choose a celebrated contemporary literary author, and both critically engage in and creatively write within the style of at least four of the author’s works.

-For Senior minors and majors: we offer WRT 499: Senior Project, in which students create their culminating creative theses through slow revision of their already-written creative works and through creations of new ones.
+For Senior minors and majors: we offer CWRT 499: Senior Project, in which students create their culminating creative theses through slow revision of their already-written creative works and through creations of new ones.
 We recommend students take this course in the fall of their senior year, especially those considering graduate school in creative writing.